anpham6/squared/README.md

 4. framework (e.g. android)
 5. extensions (e.g. android.widget) - *optional*

-There are babel minified versions for production (ES5) and non-babel versions for development (ES6).
-The primary function "parseDocument" can be called on multiple elements and multiple times per session.
-The application will continuously and progressively build into a single entity with combined shared resources.
+There are ES5 minified versions (*.min.js) and ES6 non-minified versions (*.js).
+ES5 is more compatible with older browsers.
+ES6 performd better in newer browsers.

 NOTE: Calling "save" or "write" methods before the images have completely loaded can sometimes cause them to be excluded from the generated layout.
 In these cases you should use the "parseDocument" promise method "then" to set a callback for your commands.